-It's a low-calorie diet and can be split into four phases — two weight loss phases and two maintenance phases.
+The Dukan diet is a high-protein, low-carb weight loss diet split into four phases — two weight loss phases and two maintenance phases.

 How long you stay in each phase depends on how much weight you need to lose.
 Each phase has its own dietary pattern.